Advanced Art

-Advanced Art was one of the pioneers of Finnish electronic music founded in 1985 by Pasi Janhunen (aka Jana), Petri Huttunen (aka Pete), and Petja Valasvaara (aka Vince) in Tampere, Finland.
+Advanced Art was one of the pioneers of Finnish electronic music founded in 1985 by Pasi Janhunen (a.k.a.
+Jana), Petri Huttunen (a.k.a.
+Pete), and Petja Valasvaara (a.k.a.
+Vince) in Tampere, Finland.
 The band themselves opened their shows claiming "we play pop", but others described their music as synthpop, EBM and electro-industrial.
 Advanced Art were one of the very few Finnish bands at the time to appear on MTV Europe.
 The band never toured extensively but concentrated on one-off performances, sometimes in unusual locations.

 History

 In 1985, Pasi Janhunen, Petri Huttunen, and Petja Valasvaara formed a music project named Authorized Version in Tampere, Finland.
 After producing a couple of demos, the band changed their name in 1988 to "Advanced Art" when it became apparent that local media could not spell the English name "Authorized Version" correctly.
 The band's first official releases were split releases with Finnish goth band Two Witches.

 The band's early sound was decidedly synthpop in nature, but by the 90s the band honed a style of EBM that was characterized by fast sequences and "unpolished" percussion.
 Access to better music equipment and technology over time contributed to the turn away from melodic structures and towards a more challenging industrial aesthetic.
 The band brought on additional members during live shows for percussion using various metal objects specifically to achieve a "harsher" sound.

 After the band's demo and indie vinyl stage Poko Rekords signed Advanced Art in 1991.
 The collaboration resulted in two maxi singles, "Scar" and "Time," and their first album, Product.
 After the release of their second CD, Force, the band embarked on a limited promotional tour in Sweden.
 Prior to that tour the band had played more than 50 shows, but not as part of an organized tour.

 In 1995, VUZ Records released a retrospective compilation including early demo material alongside material from Two Witches.
 The band effectively ceased activity thereafter.